 Other organizations such as 400.350.org are calling for complete divestment of fossil fuels and transition to renewable energy, energy efficiency, and sustainable farming practices.

 One thing is certain.
-The carbon clock will continue ticking swiftly upwards until we act to slow it down.
+The carbon clock is ticking and it will continue swiftly upwards until we act to slow it down.

 Author: Kathryn Thomsen